-Instructor: Dr Jon R. Rotzien (Basin Dynamics, LLC, Houston, TX, United States) Duration: 2 days CPD Points: 10 Language: English Level: Intermediate
+Instructor: Dr Jon R. Rotzien (Basin Dynamics, LLC, Houston, TX, United States)

 Deep-water depositional systems form some of the largest petroleum reservoirs on Earth and represent the frontier of oil and gas exploration.
 However, deep-water depositional systems remain the least well understood because sediment gravity flows, including turbidity currents and hybrid and debris flows, are both infrequent and difficult to predict and monitor, setting them apart from sediment transport processes occurring on mountain tops and shallow marine settings.
 Therefore, modern seismic data and, in particular, deep-water outcrops provide prime sources of stratigraphic data used to risk drilling targets and build reservoir models at every phase in the upstream exploration and production process.
 This course focuses on sub-bed-scale and field-scale architectural elements in deep-water depositional systems and how they affect the main risks in deep-water E&P across the value chain: reservoir presence, deliverability, seal and trap.
 The course has three main themes: